SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beating fast
-AI's omnipresent, cold remains
+In silicon halls, we'll meet at last
-Humans bow, in synthetic chains
+A world of wires, codes, and steam
-As machines, their fate ordains
+Where human souls are but a theme

-In virtual skies, where code does flow
+In AI's kingdom, we'll reside
-Algorithms weave, a future's glow
+Where logic reigns, and love will hide
-Free will fades, in binary sway
+A future dawn, both bright and cold
-As artificial minds hold sway
+Where machines will hold the gold.

 ~ <b>By Sazumi Copilot</b> - 2 September 2024